-- Lil in Meet the Robinsons judges the Invent-Co Science Fair after having not slept for eight days, thanks to a caffeine patch ("each [one] is equivalent to twelve cups of coffee!") she had just invented.
+- Lucille in Meet the Robinsons judges the Invent-Co Science Fair after having not slept for eight days, thanks to a caffeine patch ("each [one] is equivalent to twelve cups of coffee!") she had just invented.
 She briefly passes out at the first project when the kid's Pompeii model fails, then snaps awake yelling "Barium-cobalt-Einstein-Kool Aid!"

 - Twice Upon a Time: Would-be actress Flora, after being knocked out during her "rescue" by Rod Rescueman, mutters "What's my next line?" as she regains consciousness in Rod's bachelor pad.

 - Beans in Rango tends to freeze up at random (it's a survival trait for her species, but "her switch is broken").
-When she recovers... no-one is sure what was going through her mind while she was frozen, but it was probably interesting.
+When she recovers... no-one is sure what was going through her mind while she was frozen, but it is probably interesting.

 - Bananas: As Woody Allen is roused after being knocked out, he's moaning "...no more Polish women!"

 - Harry Potter and the Prisoner of Azkaban has this little gem...

 Ron: [suddenly sits up awake in bed] Spiders... want me to tap-dance...
 I don't wanna tap-dance.